Today you're going to learn all the potential benefits of CBD and CBD oil.

 - ‘Mobility’.

-In all three sub-categories, 300 mg of CBD taken daily had a statistically significant positive effect.
+In all three categories, 300 mg of CBD taken daily had a positive effect.

 13. CBD Could Help with Alzheimer's Disease (AD) (animal studies)

-Alzheimer's Disease is a neurodegenerative disease characterized by an ongoing inflammatory condition in the brain leading to a progressive loss of neurons, which in turn leads to progressive cognitive deficits.
+Alzheimer’s Disease is a neurodegenerative disease.
+It’s characterized by an ongoing inflammatory condition in the brain.
+It leads to a progressive loss of neurons, which in turn leads to cognitive deficits.

-Various studies found that cannabinoids like CBD are neuroprotective by preventing β-amyloid (Aβ)-induced microglial activation.
+Studies found CBD to be neuroprotective by preventing β-amyloid (Aβ)-induced microglial activation.

 Further research should show whether CBD has the same effects on the human brain.